ShaistaSultana1011/Transportation-threat-analysis/README.md

 DATASET OVERVIEW:

 This project uses a Road Traffic Accident Dataset containing records of traffic accidents along with information about drivers, vehicles, road conditions, environmental factors, and casualties.
-The dataset is intended for exploratory data analysis (EDA) to identify accident patterns, contributing factors, and trends.
+It is used to analyze accident patterns, identify contributing factors, and support data-driven road safety insights.

 Key features include: